The State of Digital Transformation - A Global Perspective

 Created the status of "Payment Initiation Service Provider" (PISP) that gives new actors the possibility to initiate payments on behalf of the payer.
 It means retailers can ‘ask’ consumers for permission to use their bank details.
 Once you give permission, the retailer will receive the payment directly from your bank – no intermediaries.

-Harmonise pricing and improve security of payment processing across the European Union including right to refund and better consumer protection against fraud.
+Harmonized pricing and improved security of payment processing across the European Union including right to refund and better consumer protection against fraud.

 However, Digital Identity as a Service provides a new revenue source for banks by monetizing existing customers together when tuned to specific audience services.
 It becomes the common trend that banks step into a positioning of ‘bank as a platform’, enabling safe and effective open access to customer data and/or services through open APIs.
 This requires banks to prepare their internal organization to effectively work together and enable such services.
 PSD2 was an accelerator of API-driven digital business strategies for banks to develop innovative payment and information services for consumers across the EU.

 Understanding of processes that galvanized digital transformation of financial services in specific regions enables recognition of its drivers and challenges.
-Consumer behavior, technology adoption will constantly sharp the future of fintech that we can foresee now.
+Consumer behavior and technology adoption will constantly shape the future of FinTech.
 Examples of Sub-Saharan Africa, Japan, and the European Union show effective strategies of industry developing with a local context.